cspotcode/hookable-typescript/README.md

 ## What is `hookable-typescript` vs `pluggable-typescript`?

 `hookable-typescript` is a patched copy of `typescript` with hooks.
-We publish a new `hookable-typescript` for each new release of `typescript`.
+We can publish a new `hookable-typescript` for each new release of `typescript`.

 `pluggable-typescript` (hypothetical; does not exist yet) is a drop-in replacement for `typescript`